K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Cardiac arrest

 Just like with any other powerful drug, individuals may become addicted to synthetic marijuana.
 Although anyone may become addicted, there are certain risk factors that increase a person’s likelihood of becoming addicted to synthetic marijuana.
-These include:

 - Abuse or neglect during childhood